 |

-were made without the curve as in normal for axes made today.
-We
+made without the curve as is normal for axes made today.
+We currently

-currently offer three correct straight handles as follows: commercially
+offer the below correct straight handles as follows: commercially made

 |